-The types of assessments used on this programme will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computer-based assessments, and computer marked assessments (CMAs).
-The exact combinations of assessment will vary from module to module; however, a basic overview can be found below.
+The types of assessments used on this programme will include coursework (such as essays, reports, reflections, problem questions or presentations), computer-based assessments (CBAs), portfolio, practical and project assessments.
+The exact combinations of assessment will vary from module to module; please refer to the module descriptors for more information.